testing-library/react-hooks-testing-library/docs/usage/ssr.md

 ## Hydration

-The result of rendering you hook is static are not interactive until it is hydrated into the DOM.
+The result of rendering your hook is static and not interactive until it is hydrated into the DOM.
 This can be done using the `hydrate` function that is returned from `renderHook`.

 Consider the `useCounter` example from the [Basic Hooks section](/usage/basic-hooks):